ionep/compiler/README.md

 # Regular Expression Compiler

-This project implements a regular expression compiler as a part of project assignment of CS541.
+This project implements a regular expression compiler in flex and bison as a part of project assignment of CS541.

 ## 📝 How It Works
 - **Flex (`lexer/lexer.l`)** tokenizes the input characters.